manbeardgames/its-just-like-normal-mode/source/its-just-like-normal-mode/docs/pandaemonium-asphodelos/the-first-circle/heavy-hand.md

 Heavy hand is a hard hitting tank buster.
 No debuffs are given on hit, so this does not require a tank swap.
 Tanks should use cooldowns to help mitigate damage.

 ## Example Video
+In this video it shows the boss using Heavy Hand.
 <iframe src="https://player.twitch.tv/?video=1271765007&parent=localhost&parent=manbeardgames.com&autoplay=false"
     frameBorder="0"
     allowFullScreen={true}